30A “Trump Won” and “Let’s go Brandon” banners still flying - NewsBreak

 He said he has no plans of taking the banners down.

 “We haven’t paid any fines yet,” Peavy said.
-“We are trying not to pay the fines because we believe we have our First Amendment right so we are standing up to the county here.”Murder under investigation in Florida
+“We are trying not to pay the fines because we believe we have our First Amendment right so we are standing up to the county here.”Walton County community steps up to bring Freeport man’s home to code

 Peavy said he is going to Walton County court in the next couple of weeks to argue the constitutionality of the ordinance.